MXP Overview Pamphlet (PDF)

 - Selected categories of international services are available.

 - Quarterly data for selected series are available beginning in 1974 with complete coverage available from September 1982 for imports and September 1983 for exports.
-Selected series are also available on a monthly basis beginning in 1989.

 - Services industries covered are air freight and air passenger fares.

 - Imports by Locality of Origin.
-These indexes include the following categories: Industrialized Countries, Other Countries, Canada, European Union, Latin America, Japan, Asian Newly Industrialized Countries, France, Germany, United Kingdom, Mexico, Pacific Rim, China, Association of Southeast Asian Nations, and the Asia Near East.
+These indexes include the following categories: Industrialized Countries, Canada, European Union, Latin America, Japan, Asian Newly Industrialized Countries, France, Germany, United Kingdom, Mexico, Pacific Rim, China, Association of Southeast Asian Nations, and the Asia Near East.